Main Content

 Key West Aquarium

-At the Key West Aquarium you’ll see some of the world’s most intriguing and exotic sea creatures and learn about the spectacular marine life and underwater world that surrounds the Florida Keys.
+At the Key West Aquarium you’ll see some of the world’s most intriguing and exotic sea creatures and learn about the spectacular marine life and underwater world that surround the Florida Keys.
 Watch as turtles enjoy their lunch and see moray eels, barracuda and dozens of other tropical fish up close.
 Knowledgeable guides offer an inside look into the life of many sea species.
 The Key West Aquarium has been delighting guests of all ages since 1934 and is one of the island’s most popular stops.
-1 Whitehead Street.
-305-296-2051.

 Harry S. Truman Little White House